 - Share links to websites that promote activities that break the rules

 - Co-host or route players to a modded multiplayer lobby that provides an unfair gameplay advantage

 Every suspension or other corrective action aims only to show what was wrong and what can be learned from a situation.
-When suspensions end, we welcome players back so they can contribute to Xbox Live in positive ways.
+When suspensions end, we welcome players back so they can contribute to the Xbox community in positive ways.
 We know people make mistakes, and we believe lapses in judgment can be significant opportunities for growth.